Last updated on June 18, 2024

 Pocket watches were the only portable device for telling the time for over 300 years and working examples are getting fewer as every year goes by.
 There is more to them than just the tangible value of the precious metal inside.
 The craftsmanship, knowledge of mathematics, gold and silversmithing that went into the production of pocket watches were the result of hundreds of years of horological effort.
 There were thousands of watchmakers in Switzerland in the late nineteenth century and thousands more in England.
 All of these watchmakers produced tens of millions of timepieces.
 How many of these works of horological art have been confined to the scrap heap?

 The current situation is not the first time people have been tempted to scrap their horological treasures.
 During the First World War, the pocket watch was found to be impractical on the battlefield.
-Timekeeping was essential as attacks and barrages were timed and soldiers need to know the time in order to coordinate attacks.
+Timekeeping was essential as attacks and barrages were timed and soldiers needed to know the time in order to coordinate attacks.
 Lives could be lost without an accurate timepiece.
 However, in the trenches, in full battle dress, it was difficult to retrieve a pocket watch from a tunic pocket to tell the time.
 Pocket watches continued to be used by the pilots in the Royal Flying Corps.

 World War 1 import duties